-Non recent allegations against current /former staff made by a child should be reported to the Designated Officer (DO) in line with the local authority's procedures for dealing with nonrecent allegations.
-The DO will coordinate with local authority children social care and the Police.
+Non recent allegations against current /former staff made by a child must be reported to the LADO in line with the local authority's procedures for dealing with non-recent allegations.
+The LADO will coordinate with local authority children social care and the Police.
 Abuse can be reported no matter how long ago it happened.